PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 #### What is GrowthBook?

-[GrowthBook](/blog/posthog-vs-growthbook) is a warehouse native, open-source feature flagging and experimentation platform built to help companies make better data-driven decisions.
+[GrowthBook](/blog/posthog-vs-growthbook) is a warehouse-native, open-source feature flagging and experimentation platform built to help companies make better data-driven decisions.
 Its flag tool features advanced targeting, gradual rollouts, and experiments.

 It's warehouse native with support for most major SQL data sources, and there's a code-free visual experiment editor that can used be less technical end users.